dkameneck/vue_app/README.md

-Latest Version of Node.js and Npm
+Latest Version of Node.js and Npm required!

 ## Build Setup